CarsonV8824/StyloMind/README.md

 - Generate a detailed **single-text writing dashboard**
 - Flag likely **passive voice**, **1st/2nd-person usage**, and **Contraction usage**
 - Export flagged sentences for revision work
+- Use an AI Detector (Not Accurate.
+I did this for learning purposes for ML)

 ## Features